sohnya/cloud-project/README.md

 ```

 ---
-## VPN gateway
+## VPN

+**Requirement 4.1 - VVM-AA1 & VM-BA1**
+- Only use Private IP (Not directly accessible from Internet)
+- Communicate together using a router with static routes & VPN Gateway to encrypt communication

+**Open questions**
-- TODO: What is a forwarding rule in a VPN?
+- What is a forwarding rule in a VPN?
-- TODO: What is the difference between static routing and policy based routing?
+- What is the difference between static routing and policy based routing?

 Classic VPN.
 The service in Google is called

+### VPN Gateway

 The VPN was set up using the modules [compute_vpn_gateway](https://registry.terraform.io/providers/hashicorp/google/latest/docs/resources/compute_vpn_gateway)